Brent Sensory Support Service (hearing and vision impairment)

 What we do

-There are over 150 children with visual impairment and over 250 children with hearing impairment in Brent.
+There are over 150 children with vision impairment and over 250 children with hearing impairment in Brent.
 Some of these children also have additional needs.
 Input from the service can begin as soon as the children become known to us, but this will depend on the needs of the family and how they would like to take this forward.

 Early years support includes: